smilejakdu/smilejakdu/README.md

-so i've been always try studying about computer science also I am interested in web security and network security. how to get certificate and how to get the packet and how to penetration test
+so i've been always try studying about computer science also I am interested in web security and network security. how to get certificate and how to get the packet

+Currently studying DevOps and penetration test

 my life goal is happiness